Lesson 04 of 04

 9 min · article

 College conversations in most households operate on emotion — the prestige of the school, the fear of debt, the guilt of not contributing enough.
 A calmer approach starts by deciding, deliberately, what portion of the cost the household intends to cover.
 There's no rule that says parents must cover one hundred percent of any tuition bill that arrives.
-Many wise families decide, in advance, to cover a defined number — in-state tuition, or half the total, or a flat dollar amount per year — and let their child solve for the rest.
+Many families decide, in advance, to cover a defined number — in-state tuition, or half the total, or a flat dollar amount per year — and let their child solve for the rest.

 Educational content only.
 Nothing in this lesson constitutes legal, tax, or investment advice.
 Insurance products are governed by the policy contract issued by the carrier.